Americans improved their view of Muslims after 9/11:

 Most organized religions tend to teach that their beliefs alone are true, and that other

-religions are, to various degrees, wrong.
+religions are, to various degrees, false.
 Some even teach that other

 religions are Satanic in nature.
 These beliefs can lead to